choisohan/discord-coordinator-bot/README.md

 - [x] "Good Night", "Bye" : deactive the daily clonJobs
 - [x] "What is today's tasks?"
 - [x] "What is today's left tasks?"
+- [ ] "Can you create new tasks 'finish coding'"? ,"Add new tasks for laundry tomorrow"
 - [x] "What is today's project?"
 - [ ] "Can you change the current project due date?"
 - [x] "Can you remind me every an hour to stretching?"